-Growing your referral business isn’t always a comfortable process.
+Growing your referral business isn’t always a comfortable or easy process.
 While you can play the build-it-and-they-will-come game, we all know that getting referral business requires active planning and execution.

 85 percent of small businesses say word-of-mouth referrals are the number one way that new prospects find out about their businesses.
-Influitive, an advocate marketing firm, found that referrals have a higher conversion, close faster, and have a higher lifetime value.
+One advocate marketing firm found that referrals have a higher conversion, close faster, and have a higher lifetime value.
 Evidence like this makes it clear that a referral process will keep your business growing.

 Building a referral process sounds simple in theory, but there are three things standing in the way for most businesses.

-- Personality: It takes a lot of self-motivation and confidence to ask someone who just did business with you to fork over the information of their friends and family.
+- Personality: It takes self-motivation and confidence to ask someone who just did business with you for what feels like a favor.

-- Tact: This is more of an active/trial-and-error to refine your approach and process.
+- Tact: This relates to an ongoing effort to refine your approach and process.

 When properly addressed, these are the 3 best-kept secrets for getting referral business.